Recovering from a System Compromise

-Copying Data Offsite
+Copy Data Offsite

 If there is data on the compromised Linode that you need to retain, you can use the Finnix rescue environment to examine your old disks first.
 Once you have verified the integrity of your data, copy it to the appropriate location on your new server or another offsite location.
 Our SSH disk copy guide explains how to copy your entire disk offsite.

-Using a Second Linode
+Use a Second Linode